 |Prince and Princess Michael of Kent|

-While the rest of the British Royal Family and the entire nation are festively rejoicing the Diamond Jubilee of Queen Elizabeth II's coronation, Prince and Princess Michael of Kent have their own reason to call 2013 a milestone in their lives--they are celebrating their 35th wedding anniversary.
-In a family plagued by divorce and scandals, Prince and Princess Michael of Kent's marriage is something of a miracle.
-Given their high profile lifestyle, busy schedule and constant separation from one another due to commitments, not to mention the many tales of alleged extra-marital affairs, it is still refreshing to learn that the Prince, now 71, and the Princess, 68, still find their marriage strong and sturdy.
+In 2013, while the rest of the nation were festively rejoicing the Diamond Jubilee of Queen Elizabeth II's coronation, Prince and Princess Michael of Kent had their own reason to call that year a milestone in their lives--they celebrated their 35th wedding anniversary.
+In a family plagued by divorce and Prince and Princess Michael of Kent's marriage is a deviation, although that didn't come without any controversy.
+Given their high profile lifestyle, busy schedule and constant separation from one another due to commitments, not to mention the many tales of alleged extra-marital affairs, it is still refreshing to learn that the Prince and Princess still find their marriage strong and sturdy.
 Scandal and intrigue is nothing new to the Kents.

 After all, their marriage almost rocked the Royal Family, to the magnitude that could have matched the Edward-Wallis Affair, or the Margaret-Townsend fling, had Prince Michael been a closer heir to the Throne.
 But there's no need for that.
 While the Prince lost his rights to inherit the throne because he married the divorced, former Baroness Marie Christine von Reibnitz, the woman he truly loves, it was quick and easy for his cousin Queen Elizabeth II, to grant royal dispensation to the marriage.
 And so they wed in Vienna.